This article was updated on Oct. 5, 2018.

 The potential implications of having no HR are related to the valuable activities HR professionals perform.
 These issues could damage both the organization and the well-being and productivity of its employees.
 There are many scenarios in which HR can be vital to a positive outcome.

 Employees can reach out to HR with complaints about workplace harassment, bullying and violence.
 HR staff can advise management on the best course of action and conduct investigations.
 HR can also answer employee questions about benefits enrollment and support, especially when it comes to benefits such as health insurance.
 For example, they should know about updates to health care reform laws.

 HR is also widely responsible for developing and promoting a company's culture and keeping employees engaged with it.
 If they aren't around to drive employee engagement efforts and recruit employees who fit the culture, who will?
 HR may also host company events that improve employee engagement and satisfaction.

 It's clear having no HR could leave employees feeling unsupported.
-According to a report from the Human Resource Management Journal, there are a number of ways an organization's HR practices can foster a collective level of commitment in its workforce.
-These include candidate selection and hiring, training and development efforts, performance management systems and open communication and participation.
+An organization's HR practices can foster a collective level of commitment in its workforce, including candidate selection and hiring and training and development efforts.

 Nowhere else can HR have a bigger impact on employee attitudes and performance than as a crucial part of the executive team.
 Here, their knowledge and experience is valued by all.